Japh/wp-butler/readme.txt

 = 1.8 =

 * Adds a filter which allows you to modify the term and actions allowing users to similuate the behavoir of "keyword" actions (ie "search", "edit" and "view").
 Props @spivurno.
+* Moved built-in keywords to methods.
+* Implemented search across all post types, with filtering by keyword.

 = 1.7 =